alonitac/DevOpsBootcampUPES/tutorials/networking_computer_nets.md

 A virtual network interface is a software-based interface that emulates a physical network interface, allowing us to create multiple logical networks on a single physical machine.
 We will then perform a network performance test using `iperf` to see the impact of the bandwidth and latency restrictions on network performance.
 The goal of this exercise is to demonstrate the use of virtual network interfaces and traffic control in a practical network scenario.

 1. In our shared Git repo, under the `virtual_nic` directory in our shared repo, execute the `init.sh` script to start the exercise.
 Note that the script should be run as `root`.
-At the end of the execution, you’ve effectively created a network consists of 2 “subnets” (under the hood, these are not real subnets, but only two isolated [network namespaces](https://man7.org/linux/man-pages/man7/network_namespaces.7.html)) with two different network interfaces that can send traffic to each other:
+At the end of the execution, you've effectively created a network consists of 2 “subnets” (under the hood, these are not real subnets, but only two isolated [network namespaces](https://man7.org/linux/man-pages/man7/network_namespaces.7.html)) with two different network interfaces that can send traffic to each other:

 ```bash
 $ sudo bash -e init.sh